Jelly shoes: Early days, the frenzy, and today

-Jelly Shoes early summer models were bright, colorful and sometimes glitter-infused fishermen's shoes.
+Jelly Shoes early summer models were bright, colorful and sometimes glitter-infused.
 They came in 12 different colors and had a vanilla or lemon perfume.
 The winter models, or "Robin Hood" boots, were walking shoes with laces and jacquard lining, and escarpins decorated with a bow tie.

 The shoes were original and audacious and since the shoes were distributed in glamorous boutiques in Paris, many magazines, shoemakers, and other boutiques started to take notice.

 In 1981, the company Jelly Shoes and their supplier, Sarrazienne, the French fisherman's shoe manufacturer, had a dispute as Sarrazienne allegedly broke their exclusivity contract and sold Jelly Shoes's models to other clients.

 Jelly Shoes then closed a contract with the Brazilian plastic shoe manufacturer and exporter Grendene in 1982 (a global plastic shoe company that would become the biggest plastic shoe manufacturer in the world).
 In many ways, it was the perfect partnership, as the combination of the experimental, artistic and trendy company Jelly Shoes with the manufacturing power that was Grendene proved to be highly successful.

 A year later the shoes exploded onto the scene in media and in stores.
 The Jelly Shoes company grew 20 times the number of shoes they sold in 1 year.
 Major French fashion magazines were displaying Jelly Shoes in collections and covering them in articles.
 Major stylists such as Thierry Mugler and Jean-Paul Gaultier were designing Jelly Shoes.
 The plastic shoe had become an item of fashion.

-Boutiques and stores around the world, influenced by the French, who had in Paris the center of fashion, started ordering an ever growing number of shoes.
+Boutiques and stores around the world, influenced by Parisian fashions, started ordering an ever growing number of the shoes.

-In 1983 in the United States Doris Johanson of the New York department store Bloomingdale’s, ordered 2400 pairs of a model of Jelly Shoes she had spotted in Europe.
+In the United States in 1983, Doris Johanson of the New York department store Bloomingdale's ordered 2400 pairs of a model of Jelly Shoes she had spotted in Europe.
 Grendene was quick to serve that order with the brand Grendha in the USA.

 Multiple newspapers and magazines started to cover the story.
 The shoes became a global trend.
 Meanwhile, the Brazilian manufacturer Grendene was exporting to over 48 countries with their own brand Melissa and Grendha.

 Even though the shoes were known under many different names throughout the world, the original French company Jelly Shoes gradually became the term for the "jelly" style of shoe.

 As the trend grew globally, so did the amount of brands.
-Jelly Shoes tried to protect their shoe models and brand but the company didn’t have the resources to move multiple legal cases in many different countries.
-One of their models, for example, the tcha-tcha, an italian company started calling their own model Tcha-tch creating a legal dispute.
+Jelly Shoes tried to protect their shoe models and brand but the company didn't have the resources to move multiple legal cases in many different countries.
+One of their models, for example, the tcha-tcha, an Italian company started calling their own model Tcha-tch creating a legal dispute.

 The Jelly Shoe company stopped operating in February 1986 but the type of shoe has been reinterpreted by a number of high-end fashion designers in the early twenty-first century.
 Crocs, for example, are seen by many as a modern take on Jelly sandals.